Interstate 35 in Missouri

 Interstate 35 (I-35) is an Interstate Highway that stretches from Laredo, Texas, in the south to Duluth in the north.
 The portion of it through Missouri travels nearly 115 mi from just south of Kansas City, through the Downtown Loop, and across the Missouri River before leaving the downtown area.
 North of Kansas City, the highway travels north-northeast toward the Iowa state line near Eagleville, paralleling U.S. Route 69 (US 69).

 Route description

-Kansas City metropolitan area
+Kansas border to Liberty

 I-35 enters Missouri 2 mi southwest of Downtown Kansas City as a six-lane highway.
 After merging with Southwest Trafficway (exit 1A) and Broadway Boulevard (exit 1B), it becomes an eight-lane freeway and continues north to downtown, where it serves as the west and north legs of the Downtown Loop.
 Along the loop's northern edge, I-35 runs concurrent with I-70 immediately west of Broadway Boulevard and carries six lanes of traffic with a speed limit of 45 mph.
 After leaving the loop, I-29 begins, and I-35 runs concurrent with it.
 Both Interstates, together, cross the Missouri River on the Christopher S. Bond Bridge.